Hadyn/cicada/2014/README.md

 - Section 3 body contains no other punctuation besides spaces.\*
 - Section 4 header does not end with correct punctuation.
 - Section 9 body contains no other punctuation besides spaces.\*
+- Section 10 subsection body on page 37 is missing ending period.
 - Section 11 body contains no other punctuation besides spaces.\*
 - Section 12 header does not end with the correct punctuation.
 - Section 13 body contains no other punctuation besides spaces.